 Adam Speigel

 Adam Speigel and his family relocated to the Comox Valley in 2013 to follow their pursuit of a better outdoor recreation lifestyle.
 Shortly after moving he began volunteering with local trail builders and the United Riders of Cumberland (UROC) to construct new trails and maintain existing ones in the Cumberland trail network.
 Seeing an opportunity to give back to the community with his professional expertise in finance, corporate governance, and accounting he volunteered for the UROC board in 2016.
 Adam’s first two years on the board were spent on the executive committee as treasurer with his focus on modernizing the society’s financial management practices.
-In 2019 Adam was elected as Vice President of UROC where he worked on special projects with the local landowners, municipal governments, economic development agencies, and user groups to build a sustainably managed trail system.
-Adam also currently volunteers his time as a director for The John Perkins Memorial Housing Society; a not for profit providing subsidized rent to over 50 senior citizens in Campbell River, BC and he is a past director of the Risk Management Association of Vancouver Island.
+From 2019 to 2011 Adam served as Vice President of UROC and from 2022 to 2024 he served as UROC President where he worked on special projects with the local landowners, municipal governments, economic development agencies, and user groups to build a sustainably managed trail system.
+Adam is a past Director of The John Perkins Memorial Housing Society; a not for profit providing subsidized rent to over 50 senior citizens in Campbell River, BC and as well as past Director of the Risk Management Association of Vancouver Island.

-Adam Speigel is currently the Senior Account Manager for Business Development Bank of Canada (BDC), overseeing business development and growth opportunities in the Comox Valley and Campbell River areas.
+Adam Speigel is currently the Senior Account Manager for Business Development Bank of Canada (BDC), overseeing business development and management consulting practices in the Comox Valley and Campbell River areas for the Federal Crown Corporation.
 In his current role Adam supports small and medium size enterprises with real estate, equipment, and working capital financing solutions, as well as, management consulting.
-Adam has over 10 years of experience working in finance with Canadian businesses.
+Adam has 15 years of experience working in finance with Canadian businesses.
 His professional roles have included positions with Bank of Montreal and HSBC.
 Adam holds an MBA from Vancouver Island University, a Master of Science in International Business from the University of Hertfordshire, and a Bachelor of Management from Dalhousie University.

 Adam Silverstein

-Adam arrived in Cumberland 10 years ago and quickly turned his passion for the outdoors and sports to mountain biking.
-Adam joined the Board in 2020 and is not new to the Not for profit sector, volunteer organizations and advocacy groups.
+Adam arrived in Cumberland in 2010 and quickly turned his passion for the outdoors and sports to mountain biking.
+Adam joined the Board in 2020 and has significant experience with the Not for profit sector, volunteer organizations and advocacy groups.
 An environmental professional with the federal government for over 20 years, Adam has served on Boards and worked with conservation groups and many organizations across BC.
 He is hoping to use his skills and experience to give back to the Trail network that is so important to his family, and to the Community.

 Alex Blair